 A drop in temperature is indicated immediately and a rise in temperature after a time delay.

-If outside temperature drops to 0.5 °C, a warning message is displayed in the Driver Information Centre with Uplevel-Combi-Display.
+If outside temperature drops to 0.5 °C, a warning message is displayed in the Driver Information Centre with Uplevel-Display or Uplevel-Combi-Display.